ttomtsis/python-ai-search-algorithms/README.md

 # AI - 1h ergasia

-Implementation Branch, here project progress is shown.
-End goal is fully working and cleaned-up project before merging with master branch.
+Stable Branch, this is current stable tested branch of progress.
+Currently this can be considered first complete version, awaiting further quality control and new enhancements from next merges with BFS

 #| UPDATES: |
 BFS implemented